wistia/wistia-open-docs/_posts/data-api.md

 Field      |  Description
 -----------|-----------------
 id         | A unique numeric identifier for the media within the system. name       | The display name of the media. type       | A string representing what type of media this is.
-Valid values are “Video”, “Image”, “Audio”, “Swf”, “MicrosoftOfficeDocument”, “PdfDocument”, or “UnknownType”. section <br>(if available)  | The title of the section in which the media appears.
+Valid values are “Video”, “Image”, “Audio”, “Swf”, “MicrosoftOfficeDocument”, “PdfDocument”, or “UnknownType”. created             | The date when the media was originally uploaded. updated             | The date when the media was last changed. duration <br>(if available) | For Audio or Video files, this field specifies the length (in seconds).
+For Document files, this field specifies the number of pages in the document.
+For other types of media, or if the duration is unknown, this field is omitted. hashed_id           | A unique alphanumeric identifier for this media.
+It's used all over the place, from URLs inside the Wistia application (e.g. http://home.wistia.com/medias/jocs98za4l) to embed codes! description         | A description for the media which usually appears near the top of the sidebar on the media's page. section <br>(if available)  | The title of the section in which the media appears.
 This attribute is omitted if the media is not in a section (default). status | After a file has been uploaded to Wistia, it needs to be processed before it's available for online viewing.
 There are four statuses: "queued", "processing", "ready", and "failed".
 Queued means the file is waiting in the queue to be processed.
 Processing means the file is actively being processed.
 Ready means it has been fully processed and is ready for embedding and viewing.
 Failed means that we were unable to automatically process the file. progress <br>(if available) | This field is a floating point value between 0 and 1 that indicates the progress of the processing for this file.
-For instance, a value of 0.5 indicates we're about halfway done processing this file. thumbnail           | An object representing the thumbnail for this media.
-The attributes are URL, width, and height. duration <br>(if available) | For Audio or Video files, this field specifies the length (in seconds).
-For Document files, this field specifies the number of pages in the document.
-For other types of media, or if the duration is unknown, this field is omitted. created             | The date when the media was originally uploaded. updated             | The date when the media was last changed. assets              | An array of the assets available for this media.
+For instance, a value of 0.5 indicates we're about halfway done processing this file. status <br>(if available) | String that represents if the video is ready for embedding. thumbnail           | An object representing the thumbnail for this media.
+The attributes are URL, width, and height. project             | An object representing the Project for this media.
+Attributes are name, ID, and Project hashed ID. assets              | An array of the assets available for this media.
 See the table below for a description the fields in each asset object. project             | An object representing the project for this media.
-The attributes are ID, name, and hashed ID. embedCode           | DEPRECATED: If you want to programmatically embed videos, use the <a href="{{ '/embed-api' | post_url }}">Embedding API</a>. description         | A description for the media which usually appears near the top of the sidebar on the media's page. hashed_id           | A unique alphanumeric identifier for this media.
-It's used all over the place, from URLs inside the Wistia application (e.g. http://home.wistia.com/medias/jocs98za4l) to embed codes!
+The attributes are ID, name, and hashed ID. embedCode           | DEPRECATED: If you want to programmatically embed videos, use the <a href="{{ '/embed-api' | post_url }}">Embedding API</a>.